menghanhui/ADA-Project/README.md

 # Questions for TAa
-We would like to display the Italian map, and achieve something like we did in HW2 for Switzerland.
+1. We would like to display the Italian map, and achieve something like we did in HW2 for Switzerland.
 Any sugestion on where to find similar geojson files for Italy?
+2. How could we adjust our project direction to make the result aim closer at "social good"?